yukamurata27/CSCI520-InverseKinematics/README.txt

 -----------------------------------------------------------------
 * Damped least squares is more stable but slow as it gradually solves the IK problem.
 * Pseudo-inverse can be unstable, especially when the jacobian, J, is almost singular.
-* Pseudo-inverse updates the vertex positions faster (I would say it's more intuitive).
+* Pseudo-inverse updates the vertex positions faster (faster response).
 * In conclusion, Damped least squares seems like the better solution for IK because this is more stable and looks correct.

 Comparison of skinning methods (linear blend vs dual-quaternion)
 ----------------------------------------------------------------
 * Linear blend skinning is easy and simple to implement.
 * Linear blend skinning causes weird twists (not smooth).
+* Dual-quaternion skinning is more difficult to implement (requires deeper understanding of quaternion).
 * Dual-quaternion skinning can be computationally expensive.
-* Dual-quaternion skinning seems to blend rotations better.
+* Dual-quaternion skinning seems to blend rotations better, especially when it's bent.
 * In conclusion,
   - Linear blend skinning is better when the change of joint location is small (small change in rotation) because it's faster.
     -> Good for games
-  _ Dual-quaternion skinning is better when you need a more accurate and natural blending (but slower).
+  _ Dual-quaternion skinning is better when you need a more accurate, natural, and better quality blending (but possibly slower).
     -> Good for film production

 //////////////////////////////////////////////////////////////////////////////////////////////////